LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 P-pop MC tool: To simulate the yield of realistic parameters for the LIFE mission, it needs to be tested on a synthetic population of exoplanets.
 This synthetic population is built using P-Pop [add reference and some sentences].

 **7. Sources of instrumental noise**
+Instrumental noise was studied analytically by Lay 2004 up to second-order error terms for a dual Bracewell nulling interferometer.
+Moreover, a wavelength dependent numerical model SCIFYSim for instrumental errors of the four-telescope kernel nuller proposed by Martinache & Ireland was developed by Laugier et al. 2022 for the *Nulling Observations of ExoplaneTs and dusT (NOTT) beam combiner* for the ground-based VLTI, which aims to resolve young giant exoplanets around nearby stars down to 5 mas with $10^5$ contrast in the L-band.

+Main sources of errors listed in these papers are:
+- Aberrations in the beam produce variations in the focal plane complex amplitude upon injection into single-mode waveguides
+- Residual optical path errors, computed via the GRAVITY fringe tracker
+- Internal combiner chromatic errors, modelled using order 6 polynomial, which leads to imperfect nulling.
+Mitigated using variable thickness planes.
+- In ground-based instruments, longitudinal atmospheric dispersion can be a source of instrumental error, that is not relevant for space-based telescopes under consideration here, and for the VLTI is assumed to be compensated by ZnSe corrector plates to first order.
+- Read-out noise
-- Sources of instrumental noise [description by Lay]
+- Thermal noise

 In a comparison of the fundamental noise sources and instrumental noise, Dannert et al. (2022) report that the short wavelength section is dominated by astronomical noise from the host star, and that the low wavelength section is dominated by local zodiacal dust.
 Systematic noise is the largest at shorter wavelengths, which becomes relevant when considering that the fundamental noise limit must hold for all wavelength bins.
 Regarding photon noise sources, both contributions are modelled as constant, where the requirements on the dark current seem to be one order of magnitude more stringent than what has been achieved so far.

-hallohiero
+However, it is still relevant to study the effects of instrumental noise under more realistic assumptions.
+For example, a wavelength-dependent simulation that includes correlated noise by SCIFYSim for the VLTI (Laugier et al. 2022) shows that for bright stars, the pattern inserted by instrumental noise looks similar to that of a planet.

+**Examples of Covariance**
+Result from SCIFYSim: the inner part of the spectrum is correlated together, while the outer part of the spectrum is anti-correlated.

+Whitening

 - Explanation how architecture leads to correlated noise
 - Study by Lay
 - Study for Asgard/NOTT

+Dannert et al. 2022 express the signal to noise ratio per wavelength bin as
+$SNR_\lambda =
+\frac{
+ \int \sqrt{ \< S_{p}^2( \lambda )} \>
+ d \lambda
+}
+{
+ \sqrt{
+ 2 \int ( S_{sym,3}(\lambda) +
+\sqrt{\< S_{p,3}^2(\lambda) \> ) }
+ d \lambda} }
+$
+The total SNR, assuming uncorrelated noise between the bins, would then be the square-root of the sum of squares of the SNR of each wavelength bin, which scales with the square-root of the integration time, area and detection efficiency.
+However, it may well be that the noise between nearby bins is correlated.

+**(Non-)Gaussian noise distributions*
+The distribution of errors is studied, and the Shapiro-Wilk test for 'Gaussian noise' fails beyond 400 samples for 3 seconds detector integration time.
+But Gaussian model is still practical to use.
+(Asgard Nott)
+Martinache and Ireland kernel noise.

+**Signal extraction**

+Different signal extraction processes have been proposed.
+In earlier papers, match filtering was the default method, where the measured output signals are cross-correlated to synthetic signals for a range of planet positions.
+More recent methods, such as described in Dannert et al. (2022) use a maximum likelihood method, finding the best match with a model within the Bayesian framework.
+This probabilistic framework also allows one to determine a false alarm rate via a Monte Carlo simulation.

+Detection test: energy detector test, Neyman-Pearson test

 **8. State of the art**
 **8c.
 Open questions for numerical simulations**